AustinScola/arborista/README.md

 A tree transformation tool.

-Specifically Arborista can be used as a concrete syntax tree transformation tool for bettering Python code.
+Specifically, Arborista can be used as a concrete syntax tree transformation tool for bettering Python code.

 ## Name Etymology